bytecodealliance/rfcs/accepted/wasmtime-baseline-compilation.md

-The introduction of a baseline compiler is a first step towards: (i) faster compilation and startup times (ii) enabling a tiered compilation model in Wasmtime, similar to what is present in Wasm engines in web browsers.
+The introduction of a baseline compiler is a first step towards: (i) faster compilation and startup times (ii) enabling a tiered compilation model in Wasmtime, similar to what is present in Wasm engines in Web browsers.
 This RFC **does not** account for tiered compilation, it only accounts for the introduction of a baseline compiler.